 Tips for Making Nice Cream

-- Bananas: the only ingredient required to make banana ice cream is bananas.
-Look for bananas that are ripe and spotty.
+- Bananas: use only ripe bananas, with just a few brown speckles on the yellow peel.
 If your bananas are green or yellow, leave them out until they begin to turn brown.
 Not-ripe bananas will have somewhat of an earthy, bitter taste as opposed to the more sweet, caramelized flavor they develop as they turn brown.
-That being said, overripe bananas have a very distinct, strong banana flavor and aroma.
-So, if you’re trying to mask the banana flavor, just ripe bananas are a better choice.
+That being said, overripe bananas have a distinct, strong flavor and aroma.
+So, if you're trying to mask the banana flavor, just ripe bananas are a better choice.
+Of course, to turn the bananas into nice cream, the bananas will need to be frozen, ideally sliced and then frozen (more on that later).

-- Sweetener (optional): banana ice cream is plenty sweet, especially if you start with over-ripe bananas.
+- Sweetener (optional): banana ice cream is plenty sweet, especially if you start with perfectly ripe bananas.
 However, if you’re used to traditional ice cream or typically use sweeteners, you may want to add a little bit of liquid sweetener of choice.

 How to Make Nice Cream

 No ice cream is truly instant (well, unless you have your own liquid nitrogen), but no-churn ice cream is about as fast as it gets.
-To make banana nice cream, all you need are a couple of frozen bananas and a food processor/high-speed blender.
-Here is the step-by-step process for making nice cream:
+To make banana nice cream, you only need a couple of frozen bananas and a powerful high-speed blender (or a food processor).
+Here is the step-by-step process for making banana ice cream:

 - Cut the bananas.
 Peel the bananas and cut them into pieces.
-(I typically cut the bananas into 1-inch/2.5-cm thick slices).
-The smaller the pieces, the faster they will break down during blending.
+I typically cut the bananas into 1-inch/2.5-cm thick slices.
+While you could use banana halves, banana slices not only freeze faster but also blend easier.

 - Freeze the bananas.
-Arrange the sliced bananas in a single layer on a parchment paper-lined baking sheet, so they don’t stick together or to the baking sheet.
+Arrange the sliced bananas in a single layer on a parchment paper-lined baking sheet so they don't stick together or to the baking sheet.
 Freeze until completely firm.
-Once frozen, transfer the bananas into an air-tight container, so they don’t pick up the tastes or smells from your freezer.

 - Blend.
-Add the frozen bananas into a food processor or a high-speed blender and blend on high until you achieve a soft-serve consistency.
-Blending breaks up the ice crystals that formed during freezing and helps to add air to the mixture, just like churning.
+Once completely frozen, transfer the bananas to a high-speed blender or a food processor and blend on high until you achieve a soft-serve consistency.
+Blending breaks up the ice crystals that formed during freezing and adds air to the mixture, just like churning.
 It’s not as perfect a system as breaking up those crystals as they form, but it’s a close second.
-You don’t have to add anything else, but you may need to stop and scrape the machine down once or twice to make sure everything keeps moving and blending.
-If your blender is having trouble processing the bananas, let the bananas thaw for a few minutes, so they soften and become easier to blend.
-Avoid adding any liquid as it will make the nice cream runnier.
-Also, do not over-blend the ice cream or it will start to melt.
+You don’t have to add anything else, but you may need to stop and scrape the machine down once or twice to ensure everything keeps moving and blending.
+If your blender is having trouble processing the bananas, let the bananas thaw for a few minutes so they soften and become easier to blend.
+Avoid adding any liquid because it'll only make the nice cream runnier.
+Also, do not over-blend the ice cream otherwise, it will start to melt.

 How to Serve Nice Cream

-Since banana ice cream is no-churn and doesn’t contain any added fat or sugar, it hardens as it freezes.
+Since banana ice cream is no-churn and contains no added fat or sugar, it hardens as it freezes.

 You can freeze it for an hour or two for a firmer, scoopable consistency, but anything longer will yield a rock-solid ice cream.
 So, serve nice cream right away, ideally straight out of the blender.

 If you made too much and would like to save the leftovers, you can put the nice cream in the freezer for later.
 However, you will need to break it up and blend it again when you want to serve it.
-It will be just like soft serve as soon as it’s blended.
+It will be just like soft-serve ice cream as soon as it’s blended.

 Banana Ice Cream Recipes & Flavors